 Social inclusion is the right thing to do, and it also makes good economic sense.
 Left unaddressed, the exclusion of disadvantaged groups can be costly.
 At the individual level, the most commonly measured impacts include the loss of wages, lifetime earnings, poor education, and employment outcomes.
 Racism and discrimination also have physical and mental health costs.
-At the national level, the economic cost of social exclusion can be captured by forgone gross domestic product (GDP) and human capital wealth.
+At the national level, the economic cost of social exclusion can be captured by foregone gross domestic product (GDP) and human capital wealth.

-Exclusion or the perception of exclusion may cause certain groups to opt out of markets, services, and spaces, with costs to both individuals and the economy.
+Exclusion, or the perception of exclusion, may cause certain groups to opt out of markets, services, and spaces, with costs to both individuals and the economy.
 Globally, the loss in human capital wealth due to gender inequality alone is estimated at $160.2 trillion.
 Afro-descendants continue to experience significantly higher levels of poverty (2.5 times higher in Latin America).
 90 percent of children with disabilities in developing countries do not attend school.
 In many countries, it is especially difficult to tackle LGBTI exclusion, discrimination, and violence.
 To date, 70 countries continue to criminalize homosexuality.

 A 2018 World Bank paper estimates that Africa alone lost $ 2.5 trillion in human capital due to gender inequality and 11.4% of total wealth in 2014.
 Another study found that exclusion of the ethnic minority Roma cost Romania 887 million euros in lost productivity.
 Over time, exclusion can also lead to social tensions and even conflict, with significant long-term social and economic costs.